j-000/joalex.dev/readme.md

 # My Personal Website

-This is my personal website.
-Come have a look.
+This is my personal website -> joalex.dev.

 # Tech details

-This project uses Flask for the backend and itt built in jinja2 templating engine to serve HTML pages.

-Nginx is used to serve the flask app.

-The application is also contained using Docker and at any given time there are 2 apps running simultaneously.

-There is no database connected.
-When the contact form is used, SMTP library sends me an email with all the details (escaped!).

-I use Flask-Limiter to limit POST requests (form) to 3 per day.
+100% Flask, Python, HTML, CSS.

+NGINX used to serve static content, Docker to containerize it and Digital Ocean Droplet to host it.